Jae Jarrell: Later work

-In recent years, Jarrell has shifted her focus from design to sculpting and constructing furniture.
-Some of her recent works, which were displayed in the How to Remain Human exhibition at the Museum of Contemporary Art Cleveland, include Maasai Collar Vest (2015), Shields and Candelabra Vest (2015), and Jazz Scramble Jacket (2015).
-The Maasai Collar Vest (2015) is reminiscent of the ornate garments and jewelry of the Maasai people in Africa.
-The piece references Maasai jewelry traditions, a motif that recurs in her work.
-Her later work incorporated elements inspired by African art and culture in Shields and Candelabra Vest (2015) by making the piece from cactus plants turned over to make frames for vibrant African shields.
-For her Jazz Scrabble Jacket (2015), Jarrell combines notions of jazz and blues music with images from the board game Scrabble.
-Imitating the crossword aspect of Scrabble, Jarrell intersects the names of important musicians to examine the influence of music in building scenes, styles, power, and history for African American communities.
+In recent years, Jarrell has shifted focus from design to sculpting and constructing furniture.
+Works displayed in the How to Remain Human exhibition at the Museum of Contemporary Art Cleveland include Maasai Collar Vest (2015), Shields and Candelabra Vest (2015), and Jazz Scramble Jacket (2015).
+The Maasai Collar Vest (2015) references the garments and jewelry of the Maasai people.
+Shields and Candelabra Vest (2015) incorporates inverted cactus plants as frames for African shields.
+In Jazz Scrabble Jacket (2015), Jarrell combines references to jazz and blues music with imagery from the board game Scrabble, intersecting the names of musicians to explore the influence of music on African American history and culture.

 Exhibitions

-Jarrell's work has appeared in several major exhibitions, including the Brooklyn Museum of Art's 2014 exhibition Witness: Art and Civil Rights in the Sixties and the Museum of Contemporary Art Cleveland's 2015 exhibition How to Remain Human.
-Jarrell's work was also featured in the 2015 exhibit The Freedom Principle: Experiments in Art and Music, 1965 to Now at the Museum of Contemporary Art Chicago (MCA).
-In 2019, her work, which primarily focused on revolution-themed clothing, was also featured along with other artists at The Broad in Los Angeles in a special exhibition called Soul of a Nation.
+Jarrell's work has appeared in exhibitions including the Brooklyn Museum of Art's 2014 exhibition Witness: Art and Civil Rights in the Sixties and the Museum of Contemporary Art Cleveland's 2015 exhibition How to Remain Human.
+Her work was also featured in the 2015 exhibit The Freedom Principle: Experiments in Art and Music, 1965 to Now at the Museum of Contemporary Art Chicago (MCA).
+In 2019, her clothing designs were featured in the exhibition Soul of a Nation at The Broad in Los Angeles.

 Her garments are held in private collections and in the permanent collection of the Brooklyn Museum of Art.